 Other health conditions that spearmint may be effective at treating include:

-Some research has suggested that four cups of spearmint tea a day has a negative effect on the male libido, but a rodent study has indicated that this is not true.
+Some research has suggested that four cups of spearmint tea a day has a negative effect on the male libido, but a

 - Energy - 44 kilocalories

 - Fat - 0.73 grams

 - Pantothenic acid (vitamin B5) - 0.061 milligrams

 - Folate (vitamin B9) - 3 μg